-- finely chopped tomatoes (I used about 5 ounces/150 grams cherry tomatoes)
+- 2/3 cup finely chopped tomatoes I used about 5 ounces cherry tomatoes

 - a few slices of finely chopped red onion

-- about 2 tablespoons Greek yoghurt (or sour cream if you prefer)
+- 2 tablespoons Greek yoghurt or sour cream if you prefer

 - small tortillas of your choice

-- one ‘log’ of halloumi cheese, sliced into about 1-cm-thick slices.
+- 1 ‘log’ of halloumi cheese sliced into about 1-cm-thick slices.